cseanburns/systems-librarianship/src/5c-basic-opac-admin.md

 sudo htpasswd -c /etc/apache2/.htpasswd libcat
 ```

+> Use the `-c` option only the first time to create the file.
+> To add additional users later, omit `-c` so existing accounts are not overwritten.

 Next we need to tell the Apache2 web server that we will use the `htpasswd` to control access to our cataloging module.
 To do that, we use a text editor to open the **apache2.conf** file.